 ‘a wonky end-of-the-pier charm to the collection of psych-pop curios,’ Joyzine

-Stephen EvEns releases Dustbin Man on May 08, ahead of his new album ‘Employee of the Month’ which hits August 28.
+Stephen EvEns releases new single Dustbin Man on May 08, ahead of his album ‘Employee of the Month’ out on August 28.
 The track was self-produced and recorded at Brixton Hill Studios and released via Onomatopoeia (William D. Drake, Hurtling, Barringtone)

-Pulsating with a magnificent squelching and orchestral entré, a slight crackling around the edges and this post-punk, indie-pop swaggers with a troubadour style and elegance, while looking at the ironies of existence.
+Pulsating, squelching beats, a slight crackling around the edges and this post-punk, indie-pop swaggers with a troubadour style and elegance, while looking at the ironies of existence.
 Topped-off with a deadpan delivery EvEns spells it out, with a raw beatnik style poetry and a touch of believable and moving realism.

 Jaunty and intricate composition, the track hits a compelling while exotic groove.
 Dustbin Man is a celebration of everyone from the dustbin man, to social services, to NHS medical staff, commending the people in society that knit-it together in this piece of post-punk, art-beat rock.
 A backlash against cuts ‘we’re in this together says nowhere man.’
 As the most important people in society are squeezed to the edges in this explicit, energising carefully curated slab of rock.